DNA Testing for Genealogy

 The DNA Test Kit

-DNA kits are ordered online from the US, they arrive in the mail, then after testing you post your kit back in the pre-addressed envelope or package.
+DNA kits are ordered online, they arrive in the mail, then after testing you post your kit back in the pre-addressed envelope or package.

 The DNA tests themselves are very simple, consisting of either:

-- a small tube in which you collect a saliva sample.
+- a small tube in which you collect a saliva sample, or

 Once your DNA sample has finished processing, your results are added to a very large database and you are given an online account to manage them.